Amirmasoud-T/T-xy/README.md

 # T-xy
-this program plot T-xy diagram for two  desired component
+this program plot T-xy diagram for two  desired component and just need antoine coefficients and pressure